 - Closing thoughts

-The first and foremost step before getting to shop for glasses is to find out your exact face size.
+The first and foremost step before getting to shop for glasses is to find out your exact face size: are a narrow, medium or a wide?

 Your face width and face length will influence what size of glasses look good and feel comfortable on you.
 Here’s how to find your face width & length.